tjagero/tjagero.github.io/_pages/Resume.md

 ---
+layout: single
 permalink: /Resume/
 title: "Resume"
 ---

+## Professional Summary

+   Cloud Security and IT Support Specialist with hands-on experience in securing cloud infrastructures and solving complex IT issues.
+Skilled in AWS, Azure, network security, and cloud computing technologies.
+Proven ability to implement robust security solutions and maintain optimized IT systems.
+Passionate about leveraging cloud security expertise to ensure secure and efficient environments.

 ## Experience
 -  IT Operations Assistant - International Medical Coprs (Dec 2024 - to date)